You also have to ask yourself what type of grill you want. Will you be entertaining a large group of people, or just for your family?

 Using an Electric Grill

-This grill can solve some of the problems that come with charcoal and gas grills.
-No fuel is needed, there’s no smoke and it’s quick and easy to cook something.
+This grill can solve some of the problems with charcoal and gas grills.
+No fuel is needed, there’s no smoke, and it’s quick and easy to cook.
 What could be better than preparing a meal on an electric grill and having to do minimal cleaning after you’re finished?

 Electric grills can be less ideal for other reasons:

 - You can’t take them to the beach because there are no electrical outlets.

 - These grills are much smaller, and cooking for lots of people isn’t a simple task.